 - What does it cost to stay in a hostel?

-- Do I have to be a member to stay at an HI hostel?
+- Do I have to be a member to stay at a HI USA hostel?

 - Do I have to make a reservation to stay at a hostel?